kdvolder/concourse-tycho/README.md

 ============

 The pipeline consists of two jobs.
 One job builds the docker image to be used as the build/test-env for the second job.
-The two jobs run independently.
+The second job executes a maven command to run the tests.